ret2src/ret2src/README.md

 You continue to try things because you know you have to try harder.

-Each step taken from here is a mirror of your knowledge, understanding, cleverness and intuition at this very moment.
+Each step taken from here is a mirror of your knowledge, understanding, cleverness, creativity and intuition at this very moment.
 A wild ride through your neural pathways.

 On the hunt for something out of the ordinary you send out your little neuronal spiders to crawl every bit of information about the system and match it against your ever-extending knowledge base.
 No stone is left unturned.
 No assumptions about the system's limits are made.
 You don't ask the system what it can do for you, you will find a way to make it do what you want.